 And for the moment, we’re going to take a closer look at the lentils.

-This wasn't too spicy as the chilli I used wasn't the real hot kind.
-If you prefer your dish more spicy, add a few dried chopped chillies at the beginning with the garlic and ginger.
+- This wasn’t too spicy as the chili I used wasn’t the real hot kind.
+If you prefer your dish more spicy, add a few dried chopped chilies at the beginning with the garlic and ginger.
 This will do the trick.

 And that’s pretty much it.
 A super simple and straightforward dish.
 Thanks Pinch of Yum!